 - 8.1 The School has pastoral support systems in place to assist pupils in managing their behaviour.
-A range of sanctions are available for those who breach the School rules and policies for behaviour and discipline. - 8.2 Allegations, complaints or rumours of minor breaches of discipline are dealt with by staff as they occur.
+A range of sanctions are available for those who breach the School rules and policies for behaviour and discipline. - 8.2 These breaches are recorded in ISAMS and are able to be accessed by parents on their parent portal. - 8.3 Allegations, complaints or rumours of minor breaches of discipline are dealt with by staff as they occur.
 Staff may carry out informal interviews with the pupils involved.
-Low level sanctions may be given (see Appendix 1 for details of possible sanctions). - 8.3 When considering the appropriate sanction, the risks posed to pupil welfare by an individual's behaviour will be assessed.
+Low level sanctions may be given (see Appendix 1 for details of possible sanctions). - When considering the appropriate sanction, the risks posed to pupil welfare by an individual's behaviour will be assessed.
 This may include consideration of how any action taken, sanctions applied or inaction may affect that individual's welfare and, where appropriate, how it may affect other pupils' welfare and / or the School community as a whole.